Monday - Friday: 8 a.m. - 5 p.m.

 To test anytime from your own computer (restrictions apply) follow this link: ATI TEAS Online Remote Proctored Exam.

 When prompted to select between the Allied Health or Nursing option, choose Allied Health.
+The proctor services will be Proctorio.

 The Test of Essential Academic Skills (TEAS) is a computer-based exam that is required for admission into the Medical Laboratory Technician (MLT), Practical Nurse (PN), and Paramedic programs.
 This is a computer-based diagnostic instrument that assists health occupations education programs evaluate academic aptitude, learning styles, and test-taking skills of new applicants to their programs.
 The TEAS is a four-part assessment with subtests in reading (28%), mathematics (20%), science (32%), and English and language usage (20%).
 Official score reports are available immediately after the test administration.
 The total testing time is four hours.